erikgrinaker/toydb/README.md

 * **Garbage collection:** old Raft log entries or MVCC versions are never removed, giving unbounded disk usage but also unbounded data history.

 ### Transactions

-* **Abortion:** client disconnects or system crashes do not abort transactions, which may cause serialization failures for other transactions due to uncommitted writes.

 * **Transient reads:** all statements, including trivial `SELECT`s, will be wrapped in a transaction with a globally allocated, persistent transaction ID.